Third Parties and Attorney-Client Privilege: Common Interest, Functional Equivalence, Waiver

 The panel will review these and other noteworthy issues:

-- What kind of evidence supports the functional equivalent test to allow privileged communications between attorneys and non-employees of the company?
+- What evidence supports the functional equivalent test to allow privileged communications between attorneys and non-employees of the company?

 - What steps can companies in a joint venture take to meet the common interest exception to a third-party waiver of the attorney-client privilege?